-For rapid development of the country’s tourism industry, print and electronic media can play a key role.
-From their writing, both domestic and foreign tourist gathered information of a particular tourism destination.
+For the rapid development of the country’s tourism industry, print and electronic media can play a key role.
+From their writing, both domestic and foreign tourists gathered information of a particular tourism destination.

-He said, in recent times information and technology developed towards an extent level where tourism industry started getting advantage from it.
+He said, in recent times information and technology developed towards an extent level where the tourism industry started getting an advantage from it.

-About the state owned own organisations website the state minister said, ‘Bangladesh Parjatan Corporation and Bangladesh Tourism Board has their own websites, now we are trying to make these website more informative and tourist friendly’.
+About the state-owned own organization's website, the state minister said, ‘Bangladesh Parjatan Corporation and Bangladesh Tourism Board have their own websites, now we are trying to make this website more informative and tourist friendly’.

 Tour Operators Association of Bangladesh (TOAB), the apex body of tourism in Bangladesh, organized the three-day fair in association with the Civil Aviation and Tourism Ministry, Bangladesh Parjatan Corporation, Bangladesh Tourism Board, Federation of Bangladesh Chambers of Commerce and Industries (FBCCI), Tourist Police and Bangladesh Chapter of Pacific Asia Travel Association (PATA) with title sponsor of national flag carrier Biman Bangladesh Airlines Limited.